Barrett-Bothwell/Ball-And-Plate-System/README.md

   - Connect ESP32-C3 to PC via USB
   - Run `6302view` on PC and link to ESP32 via serial or wifi
   - More details for running 6302 view can be seen at https://github.com/almonds0166/6302view?tab=readme-ov-file
+  - Once 6302 view is running use the x offset and y offset toggles to level the plate if your table is uneven
+  - After setting offset values modify the setup to desired value
 - **Visualized Parameters**:
   - Current ball position (X, Y)
   - Currently commented out servo command plots